Baltimore Orioles

 The Baltimore Orioles are an American professional baseball team based in Baltimore.
-The Orioles compete in Major League Baseball (MLB) as a member club of the American League (AL) East division.
-As one of the American League's eight charter teams in 1901, the franchise spent its first year as a major league club in Milwaukee, Wisconsin, as the Milwaukee Brewers before moving to St. Louis, Missouri, to become the St. Louis Browns in 1902.
-After 52 years in St. Louis, the franchise was purchased in November 1953 by a syndicate of Baltimore business and civic interests led by attorney and civic activist Clarence Miles and Mayor Thomas D'Alesandro Jr. The team's current owner is American trial lawyer Peter Angelos.
+The Orioles compete in Major League Baseball (MLB) as a member club of the American League (AL) East Division.
+As one of the American League's eight charter teams in 1901, the franchise spent its first year as a major league club in Milwaukee as the Milwaukee Brewers before moving to St. Louis to become the St. Louis Browns in 1902.
+After 52 years in St. Louis, the franchise was purchased in 1953 by a syndicate of Baltimore business and civic interests, led by attorney and civic activist Clarence Miles and Mayor Thomas D'Alesandro Jr. The team's current owner is David Rubenstein.
+The Orioles' home ballpark is Oriole Park at Camden Yards, which opened in 1992 in downtown Baltimore.